srobo/team-emails/SR2019/2019-05-28-single-item-kit-chase.md

 ## Shipping items

 Please insure the kit during shipping and use a courier which supports tracking, to ensure the kit isn't lost.

-Please securely pack the kit and ship it to:
+Please securely pack the kit and ship it to the address below, ensuring your TLA is written on the outside of the packaging.

 1 Alie Street, Whitechapel, London, E1 8DE

 Once you have dispatched it, please [let us know](mailto:teams@studentrobotics.org).
-Please ensure your TLA is written on the outside of the packaging.